Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 141. When increased work of breathing occurs with respiratory muscle weakness, what happens to the inspiratory muscles?

-They become fatigued, which results in a decreased tidal volume and increased respiratory rate.
+The inspiratory muscles become fatigued, leading to a decreased tidal volume and an increased respiratory rate.

 142. How is the oxygen cost of breathing assessed?